We offer Holy Communion on the first Sunday of the month and occasional festival Sundays.

 Pastor Michele served as assistant pastor in Telford, PA before accepting calls in Endicott and Penn Yan New York.
 She completed a 1 year chaplain resident with Palmetto Health in 2016.

-Before coming to Colony, she served as a part-time chaplain at Rice Estate, and pastor at Good Shepherd in Swansea.
-Currently, Pastor is the interim pastor for Lutheran Campus Ministry in the Columbia Area.
+Before coming to Colony, she served as a part-time chaplain at Rice Estate, part time chaplain for Lutheran Campus Ministry in the Columbia Area.and as part-time pastor at Good Shepherd in Swansea.
+Her ministry passions are preaching and teaching.

 She is honored to be here with you at Colony Lutheran and looks forward to getting to know you better.